-The Commonwealth Seniors Health Card (CSHC) is a card that gives you a discount on prescription medications, government-funded medical services at low or no cost, and other government concessions.
+The CSHC is a card that gives you a discount on prescription medications, government-funded medical services at low or no cost and other government concessions.

 Am I eligible for the CSHC?